metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 # Possible Enhancements
 Planned enhancements (among others) are
-1. to include discrimination as to type of parts relationship (i.e. exclude irrelevant parents)
+1. Include discrimination as to type of parts relationship (i.e. exclude irrelevant parents)
+2. If a work is an arrangement of another work, look for the parent works of that other work
-2. to find a better way of selecting parents where there is more than one (rather than just length of name as at present)
+2. Find a better way of selecting parents where there is more than one (rather than just length of name as at present)
+3. Be able to choose whether or not to use cache when refreshing (at present, if works have already been loaded as part of a previous album, they will not be associated with the new album - the only way to clear the cache is to close and re-open Picard)
+4. Provide a UI to control various parameters

 # Technical Matters
 Issues were encountered with the Picard API in that there is not a documented way to let Picard know that it is still doing asynchronous tasks in the background and has not finished processing metadata.
 Many thanks to @dns_server for assistance in dealing with this and to @sophist for the albumartist_website code which I have used extensively.
 I have tried to add some more comments to help any others trying the same techniques.